 - Engine – dry and clean, fuel filler

-YACHTING.COM TIP: In addition to a checking the boat thoroughly when taking it over, a packing checklist for your boating holiday comes in really handy — Sailing essentials: don't forget to pack these things.
+YACHTING.COM TIP: In addition to checking the boat thoroughly when taking it over, a packing checklist for your boating holiday comes in really handy — Sailing essentials: don't forget to pack these things.